David Young (discus thrower): Biography

-Young set a British record of 153.8 ft in winning the Scottish Championships again in 1938.
+After the Empire Games, Young finished second behind Adolfo Consolini in the discus throw event at the 1938 AAA Championships and set a British record of 153.8 ft in winning the Scottish Championships in 1938.

 The war and personal tragedy limited Young's sporting career.
 He had to raise five children on his own after his first two wives both died young.
 After the war, he became an inspector in the traffic department of the police force.